TheBestTvarynka/tbt/content/posts/announcing-crypto-helper-0.16/index.md

 ![](./encryption-key-as-wide-string.png)

 I still decided to keep this feature because it looks fun :satisfied:.
-If I need to look at buffer bytes, I can always look at the hex viewer to the right.
+If I need to look at buffer bytes, I can always use the hex viewer to the right.

 # crypto-helper major features